tcopestake/Advocate-AOP/README.md

 # Advocate AOP

-An experimental agnostic aspect-oriented pseudo-framework.
+An experimental framework-agnostic environment for aspect-oriented programming in PHP.

 #### Requirements